cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 The term "CDE-checking Decoder" is a shorthand for a CBOR decoder that advertises _supporting_ CDE (see the start of this appendix).

-1. CDE-checking decoders MUST follow the rules for preferred (and thus basic) serialization decoders ({{psd}}).
+1. CDE-checking decoders MUST follow the rules for decoders that accept Basic Serialization ({{bsd}}) and MUST check the input for keeping the Basic Serialization constraints.

 1. CDE-checking decoders MUST check for ordering map keys and for basic validity of the CBOR encoding (see {{Section 5.3.1 of RFC8949@-cbor}}, which includes a check against duplicate map keys and invalid UTF-8).

 To be called a CDE-checking decoder, it MUST NOT present to the application a decoded data item that fails one of these checks (except maybe via special diagnostic channels with no potential for confusion with a correctly CDE-decoded data item).

 # Encoding Examples {#examples}